 - Infrared listening system in the Kreeger Auditorium

 - Temporary wheelchairs for ease of movement throughout Center facilities

 Volunteers – An Integral Part of Inclusion at the Center

-Volunteers are an essential part of our continuing efforts to integrate children, teens, and adults with special needs throughout JCCGW programming.
-Opportunities abound for those who would like to volunteer with those with special needs.
-For more information, contact Elon Walter firstname.lastname@example.org or 443-286-9364
+Volunteers are an essential part of our continuing efforts to integrate children, teens, and adults with disabilities throughout JCCGW programming.
+Opportunities abound for those who would like to volunteer with those with disabilities.
+For more information, contact Elon Walter firstname.lastname@example.org or 443-286-9364.

 Questions about inclusion at the JCCGW?
 Contact us!